What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) ‘continuation fund’ transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?

 The French market is familiar with the use of continuation funds by sponsors as new path to liquidity.
-Certain customary provisions of the transaction documents (notably tag along and drag along clauses) have been adjusted to cover risks associated with the use of continuation funds and conflicts of interests that may arise in connection thereof.
+Certain customary provisions of the transaction documents (notably definition of affiliates, tag along and drag along clauses) have been adjusted to cover risks associated with the use of continuation funds and conflicts of interests that may arise in connection thereof.

 How are management incentive schemes typically structured?

-The management incentive schemes aim at aligning the managers and the financial sponsor’s interests.
-To do so, the financial sponsor will request the key managers to make a significant investment in the target company, on a pari passu basis with the sponsor.
-In practice, the amount to be invested by top managers could represent 6 to 12 months of the manager’s gross salary.
-For less senior managers, the investment will generally represent between 3 to 6 months of their salary.
-In a secondary LBO, the financial sponsor will request the top managers to reinvest around 50% of their net proceeds or 30% to 40% of their gross proceeds.
+To do so, the financial sponsor usually request the key managers to make a significant investment in the target company, on a pari passu basis with the sponsor.
+While it is no longer systematically requested in a primary LBO, the amount to be invested by top managers could represent 6 to 12 months of the manager’s gross salary.
+In a secondary LBO, the financial sponsor will systematically request the top managers to reinvest a significant portion of their proceeds (usually around 50% of their net proceeds or 30% to 40% of their gross proceeds).
 The managers may generally invest into ordinary shares and, as the case may be, fixed-rate instruments depending on the nature of the transaction.
-It is now common for managers to benefit from free share programs that benefit from a specific tax and social regime (under certain conditions) in addition to a pari passu investment.
-The vesting of these free shares will generally be subject to certain conditions including an obligation for the beneficiary to remain a manager/employee of the company during the vesting period that must be at least equal to one year.

 Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?